WE'RE HIRING: CHIEF OPERATING OFFICER

 - Develop annual budget in conjunction with the Board and Finance Committee;

-- Approve budgets for all events;
+- Develop and approve budgets for all events;

 - Oversee annual review;

-- Review monthly financial statements and work with finance committee to present financial reports to the Board;
+- Review monthly financial statements and work with finance committee to present financial reports to the Board.

 - Work closely with Board of Directors and Founding Rabbi to support the work of the board;